vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 ### Composable dependencies

 Sometimes there is a need to use another composable inside of a new one as a dependency.
-We also allow you to do this by using a special function in the factory params - `setup`.
+We also allow you to do this by using a special function in the factory params - `provide`.
 This function is being called inside of the composable and the return values are available in the context:

 ```ts
 import { useCart } from '@vue-storefront/commercetools';